 - Allow the pie to cool for 3 full hours at room temperature before serving.
 This time allows the filling to thicken up.
 Cover leftovers tightly and store in the refrigerator for up to 5 days.

-Make ahead tip/Freezing: This a great pie to make 1 day in advance since it is so juicy - the filling will have time to set overnight.
+- Make Ahead & Freezing Instructions: This a great pie to make 1 day in advance since it is so juicy – the filling will have time to set overnight.
 The pie crust dough can also be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Baked pie freezes well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.
 Prepared filling can be frozen up to 3 months, thaw overnight in the refrigerator before using.